 Evaluate caregiver support and assistance available for skin prevention and prevention off-loading techniques.

-All members of the inpatient interdisciplinary rehabilitation team play a key role in the management of pressure injuries: nursing (health promotion and teaching, bowel and bladder management, wound care), physical therapy (mobility and equipment review), occupational therapy (self-care, equipment review), speech-language pathology (cognition, carryover, mental status), clinical dietician or nutritionist (calorie and protein assessment, monitor nutritional status), and psychologist (emotional adjustment).
+All members of the rehabilitation team play a key role in the management of pressure injuries: nursing (health promotion and teaching, bowel and bladder management, wound care), physical therapy (mobility and equipment review), occupational therapy (self-care, equipment review), speech-language pathology (cognition, carryover, mental status), clinical dietician or nutritionist (calorie and protein assessment, monitor nutritional status), and psychologist (emotional adjustment).
 As function improves, healing occurs.

 Outpatient team staffing may be more limited to outpatient or home health nursing (dressing changes and teaching), and physical therapy for bed mobility and functional transfers.

 Consultants: For specialty wound care treatment and recommendations, consult a wound care specialist if available.
-For osteomyelitis, consider infectious disease; for debridement or flap surgery consider plastic, general, or orthopedic surgery; for a heel pressure ulcer, consider podiatry and/or vascular surgery.
+For osteomyelitis, consider infectious disease; for debridement or flap surgery consider plastic, general, or orthopedic surgery; for a heel pressure injury, consider podiatry and/or vascular surgery.

 Available or current treatment guidelines

 Pressure injury care has the benefit of several excellent guidelines over the years for prevention and management.
-Two current guidelines are highly recommended:
+Two current guidelines are highly recommended